sandeepnegi1996/til_sandy/README.md

 below mentioned is the repository we will be using for the coding prepration.

 https://github.com/sandeepnegi1996/coding-interview-university
+1. The myth of Genius Programmer
+	1. Share as much code as you can share the code so that people know what you are working on.
+	2. Get Feedback
+	3. Get code reviews
+	4. Try something different and then fail : Document when something fails : find the root cause
+	5. I am gonna fail it doesn't matter i will learn more.
+	6. Iterate Quickly : fail quickly :
+	7. Practice is the key
+	8. Be a small Fish :

 #### How to Open the firefox browser in incognito mode using selenium ?